-The cats survived and developed into a hardy, long haired breed able to withstand the unforgiving conditions of the region.
+The cats survived and developed into a hardy, semi-long haired breed able to withstand the unforgiving conditions of the region.

 The breed then spread throughout Europe, and the Siberian was noted in Harrison Weir’s late nineteenth century book, Our Cats and All About Them, as one of the three longhairs represented at the first cat show held in England in the 1700s.

 Until the 80’s, Russia did not allow citizens to own any kind of household pet, pedigreed or otherwise, possibly because of a housing and food shortage.
 It wasn’t until 1987 that the Kotofei cat club was formed and breeding records started being kept.
 The first cat show in Moscow was held in 1988.